 Aphakic adult patients of age 18 years and above.

 MODE OF ACTION:

-Trufold IOL is intended to be positioned in the posterior chamber of the eye, replacing the natural crystalline lens.
-This position allows the lens to function as a refractive medium in the correction of aphakia.
+When implanted in the posterior chamber of the eye, the IOL is intended to replace the natural crystalline lens and function as a refracting medium in the correction of aphakia.